chromegng/ManualWalkthrough/docs/deployment/prerequisites/googlegroupcreation/README.md

 returning, and monitoring these devices.

-## Prequisites
+## prerequisites

-The Prequisites are as follows that need to be completed before doing this step:
+The prerequisites are as follows that need to be completed before doing this step:
 *	[Verify Super Admin Access](https://github.com/chromegng/ManualWalkthrough/tree/master/docs/deployment/prerequisites/verifysuperadminaccess)